Songtech-0912/songtech-0912.github.io/content/differential-equations/index.md

 y^{-2} y' = y^{-1} -1
 {% end %}

-The logistic differential equation is a special case of the Bernoulli differential equation with $n = 2$; the general form of a Bernoulli differential equation is:
+The logistic differential equation (which we saw previously) is a special case of the Bernoulli differential equation with $n = 2$; the general form of a Bernoulli differential equation is:

 {% math() %}
 y' + p(x) y = q(x) y^n